yu0bab/vxsacademy-course-s-/3 - variables.md

 the example with the stickman.
 How you make a variable is like this:
 ```
 var variableName = 1;
-//The = symbol in programing basically means "assign", unlike in math where it means
+//The = symbol in programming basically means "set this variable to...", unlike in
-//"equals".
-So "var variableName = 1;" means "make variableName and assign it to 1"
+//math where it means "equals".
+So "var variableName = 1;" means "make variableName
+//and set it to 1"
 ```
 So for our stickman's arms, we can make a variable called "armHeight" and set it to the size we want, and then use that size for the eyes.
 Like this: